dentarg/auth0-blog/_posts/2017-12-30-implementing-single-sign-on-in-b2c-applications.markdown

 layout: post
 title: "Implementing Single Sign-On in B2C Applications"
 description: "Learn how a B2C Company implemented Single Sign-On to provide seamless integration between different e-commerce portals."
-longdescription: "Learn how a B2C Company implemented Single Sign-On to provide seamless integration between different e-commerce portals."
+longdescription: "Let's learn how easily implement Single Sign-On to provide seamless integration between different B2C portals.
+We will start by bootstrapping two instances of an application (to simulate these portals), then we will secure these instances with Auth0 and add Single Sign-On to show how easy it is."
 date: 2017-12-29 20:10
 category: Technical Guide, Identity, Single Sign-On
 author: